spddev/python-mini-games/README.md

 # python-mini-games
-This repo contains code for "python-mini-games" course of Children technopark Kvantorium 63 region Togliatty
+This teacher's repo contains code for "python-mini-games" course of Children technopark Kvantorium 63 region Togliatty